LogtalkDotOrg/logtalk3/scripts/embedding/lvm/NOTES.md

 	PowerShell script for Windows systems

 Both scripts create a `logtalk.pl` file with the Logtalk compiler and runtime and an optional `application.pl` file for an application.
+When a loader option is used, a `loader.pl` file is also created.

+When the encrypt option is used, `*.plx` files are generated instead of `*.pl` files.

 Usage
 -----